HomeBlogDaily Expirations Are Eating the Options Calendar

 That is the market-structure hook.
 The developer lesson is broader: daily expirations turn the options calendar into live infrastructure.
 A backtest or scanner that treats expiration dates as a static weekly list will keep breaking as more products add daily, weekly, end-of-month, holiday-adjusted, and product-specific cycles.

-Short-dated options are not only a strategy category.
+Short-dated options are more than a strategy category.
 They are a data-quality test.

 The launch also sits inside a broader volume backdrop.
 Cboe's Q1 2026 options industry review described record-setting activity across major index, ETF, and single-stock contracts.
-That matters because daily-expiration infrastructure is not being built for a tiny corner of the market.
+Daily-expiration infrastructure is not being built for a tiny corner of the market.
 It is being built into a market where short-dated option flow is already a primary workflow for many traders.

 What changed